AVOID THE BUMMER LIFE

 Hiding Things from Oneself

 One of my “ten essentials” when heading out into the backcountry is my Garmin inReach Mini 2.
 It’s been an incredibly useful tool for getting texts out to my partner (or whomever) when completely out of cell service, which tends to be quite frequent ’round these parts.
-Aside from the convenience of friendly texts, it provides a sense of security as an oh shit device in case things get real bad self-rescuing is not an option.
+Aside from the convenience of friendly texts, it provides a sense of security as an oh shit device incase things get real bad and self-rescuing is not an option.

 Last month I got out for one last bikepacking overnighter before the cold season fully took grasp.
 My inReach was tucked into a little pocket on the side of one of my handlebar bags and lived there the entire trip–sans clip.
 The ride was a rough one, both in road surface and in general effort.
 We were pretty spent by the end of it.